lukeprofits/Monero_Subscription_Code_Creator/README.md

 # How To Use:
+* Step #1 - [Download the files](https://github.com/lukeprofits/Monero_Subscription_Code_Creator/archive/refs/heads/main.zip) extract all the files from the .zip you downloaded and put them in a folder.

-* Step #1 - Double click `Windows Launcher.bat` (or `Mac&Linux Launcher.sh` if you are using Mac/Linux).
+* Step #2 - Double click `Windows Launcher.bat` (or `Mac&Linux Launcher.sh` if you are using Mac/Linux).
 You will be asked a series of questions.
 These questions are used to help you create the subscription.
 After answering these questions, a text file called `Add_Your_Subscription_Info_Here.txt` will be created.

-* Step #2 - A monero-subscription code and payment_id will be generated and saved in the file `ID_And_Code.txt`.
+* Step #3 - A monero-subscription code and payment_id will be generated and saved in the file `ID_And_Code.txt`.
 Send the monero-subscription code to your customer, and store the payment_id in your database/spreadsheet of customer data (so that when you receive a payment in the future with this payment_id, you will know that it is for the customer that you gave the monero-subscription code).

-* Step #3 - For a new customer, if you would like to generate a new payment_id and monero-subscription code for the same subscription, simply run `Windows Launcher.bat` again.
+* Step #4 - For a new customer, if you would like to generate a new payment_id and monero-subscription code for the same subscription, simply run `Windows Launcher.bat` again.
 New ones will be generated and saved in the file `ID_And_Code.txt`.
 You do not need to re-enter the subscription information.
 All of this is all saved in the `Add_Your_Subscription_Info_Here.txt` file.

 # Making A Different Subscription